hound-search/hound/README.md

   A complete list of available config options can be found [here](docs/config-options.md).

-3. Run the Hound server with `houndd` in the same directory as your `config.json`, which is most likely your `$GOPATH/bin` directory.
+3. Run the Hound server with `houndd` in the same directory as your `config.json`.
 You should see output similar to:
   ```
   2015/03/13 09:07:42 Searcher started for statsd
   2015/03/13 09:07:42 Searcher started for Hound